-Lakeshore lot with 82.25 ft of quality frontage on Galena Bay.
+Lakeshore lot with 82 feet of frontage on Galena Bay.
 Services at lot line.
-Land slopes gradually towards lake, pockets of forest cover, trail leading down to lake.
-Lakeshore is a mix of rock & pebble beach with sand underneath.
-Ideal for a recreational cottage or full-time residence.
+Land slopes gradually towards lake.
+Some common sewer infrastructure sits on land.
+Borders on a right of way to lake offering further privacy between neighbour on one side.
+Rock & pebble beach.
+Ideal setting for a recreational cottage or full-time residence.

 A bare land strata development consisting of 62 mountain and lakeside lots.
 A common boat launch/facility is available for all owners with a washhouse with hot showers, picnic table and storage garage.
 The lots are all serviced with underground power, water, sewer, phone service and are accessible year-round on private roads.
 The vision for the community is for development that enhances the natural surroundings—lots of homes and cottages have been built.
 There is no timeline to start building and a well thought out building scheme has been put in place.
 Each lot can have a house, attached garage, detached garage/shop and one accessory building.
 RV use is only allowed in conjunction with residential use; this is not an RV park.
 Guest cottages are not allowed, but guest suites with separate entrances are allowed.
 Monthly strata fees are $865 paid annually and this includes road clearing, snow plowing, road and gate maintenance, landscaping gate area, common washhouse/boat launch facility maintenance, management, etc. All lots have underground services.
 Hook up fees apply.
 Contact the agent for full strata bylaws.

 Min house size: 1,250 ft2 with a 1,000 ft2 footprint.
 Note the zoning does not allow long-term RV use.

 Each lot has a pre-approved building envelope for house garages or any other secondary buildings.

 Suites are allowed.